gfk-ba/meteor-server-cookies/README.md

 On the server side there also is a (different) `ServerCookies` object available.
 It provides the `retrieve` method, that can be called from a Meteor method and should be provided the method's context as a parameter.
 It returns all the cookies from the connected client.
 The cookie data is cached in the `_sessionData` property of the method context, used by subsequent calls to `retrieve`.

+In version 0.3.0 the server side function `ServerCookies.observe` is introduced, which can be used inside `Meteor.publish` to check for the cookie data becoming available and to register a callback that will be called when the cookie data is no longer available.
+See the usage example below.

 Usage example: (Please note that this example is for demonstration purposes only and should not be used in production!
 It introduces a security vulnerability by making all cookies, including the http-only cookies, available to the client!)

 ```